fmatosqg/android_scaffold/README.md

 Configure the flavor to mockDebug for development Configure the flavor to cloudDebug for using internet with real data

+# Running UI tests with Espresso
+Running UI tests with only the mock flavor will ensure consistent results even.
+Plus, you don't need the server to be online ;)

+`./gradlew connectedMockDebugAndroidTest`

 # Architecture
 ## Flavors